15 Landing page best practices to get more conversions

 2 – Ask your visitor to do one thing

-The old adage “Jack of all trades, master of none,” can apply to landing pages.
-Don’t ask too much of your visitors.
+The old adage “Jack of all trades, master of none” applies to landing pages.
+Don’t overwhelm your readers by asking them to take multiple actions.

 Check out this landing page from The Weight Loss Academy.
 The goal of the page is obvious: to sell a mini course for $49.99.
 There’s very minimal navigation, and the social media buttons at the bottom of the page are there to provide validation.